 - 3. The rate of the systemic risk buffer is determined relative to the individual contribution of the credit institution or credit institution group to systemic risk. - 4.
-The individual contribution to systemic risk is established in view of the proportion of the problem exposures concerned to the domestic Pillar I capital requirement. - 5.
+The individual contribution to systemic risk is established in view of the proportion of problem exposures concerned to domestic (Hungarian) Pillar I capital requirement. - 5.
 Problem exposure refers to the gross value of domestic commercial real estate project loans or domestic on-balance sheet held-for-sale real estate.
-Domestic commercial real estate project loans need to be taken into account if they are: - a. loans past due by over 90 days; - b. restructured project loans, with the exception of loans restructured more than a year ago that have become performing loans since then; or - c. other project loans deemed non-performing by the credit institution. - 6.
-The problem exposures concerned and the domestic Pillar I capital requirement consolidated at the relevant level are determined on the basis of the data reported quarterly in accordance with the MNB's decree by the credit institution or credit institution group in question (hereinafter: quarterly data reports). - 7.
-The systemic risk buffer rate shall be determined based on the calibration table below, provided that the systemic risk buffer calculated shall not exceed 2 per cent of the risk-weighted assets.
-Should the risky exposures exceed 30 per cent of the Pillar I capital requirement and should the relevant stock's value be at least HUF 5 billion, the systemic risk buffer rate shall be set at or above 1 per cent.
+Domestic commercial real estate project loans need to be taken into account if they are: - a. loans past due by over 90 days; - b. restructured project loans, except for loans restructured more than a year ago that have become performing loans since then; or - c. other project loans deemed non-performing by the credit institution. - 6.
+The problem exposures concerned and the domestic (Hungarian) Pillar I capital requirement consolidated at the relevant level are determined on the basis of the data reported in quarterly reports L70 and L71 in accordance with the MNB Decree on the reporting obligations for the central bank information system to be fulfilled primarily in the relation to carry out the basic tasks of the Magyar Nemzeti Bank by the credit institution or credit institution group in question (hereinafter: quarterly data reports), and, related to problem exposures, other data available to the MNB within the scope of its tasks defined in the MNB Act.

+7. The systemic risk buffer rate shall be determined based on the calibration table below, provided that the systemic risk buffer calculated shall not exceed 2 per cent of the risk-weighted assets.
+Should the risky exposures exceed 30 per cent of the domestic (Hungarian) Pillar I capital requirement and should the relevant stock's value be at least HUF 5 billion, the systemic risk buffer rate shall be set at or above 1 per cent.

 Problem exposures as a proportion of the domestic Pillar I capital requirement Capital buffer rate

 0.00 - 29.99% +0.0%

-30.00 - 59.99 % +1.0%
+30.00 - 59.99% +1.0%

-60.00 - 89.99 % +1.5%
+60.00 - 89.99% +1.5%

 above 90.00% +2.0%